-The college provides housing for approximately 40% of the full-time student population in two distinctly different types of complexes.
+The College provides housing for approximately 40% of the full-time student population in several complexes.
 The apartments consist of Housing I, a 255- unit, 1020-bed garden style apartment complex.
 It is organized into eight courts of 32 apartments.
 Housing IV is a 62-unit, 250-bed apartment complex organized into buildings of eight apartments each.
 Three residence hall complexes offer a more traditional setting than the apartments.
-Housing II consists of 11 three-story buildings, which are interconnected into one building with 522 students.
-Housing III consists of five three-story buildings, which are connected, in a complex housing 300 students.
+Housing II consists of 11, three-story buildings, which are interconnected into one building with 522 students.
+Housing III consists of 5, three-story buildings, which are connected, in a complex housing 300 students.
 Each floor in the residence hall is self-contained with a common entrance.
 Residents are issued a combination of cards and keys to access their building and room.
-Housing V is the College's newest residential facility, which consists of six, three-story buildings in a complex housing 384 students.
+Housing V is the College's newest residential facility, which consists of 6, three-story buildings in a complex housing 384 students.